 * See this article from University of Massachusetts' Cranberry Station to learn all about how cranberries are grown.

-By mid-November, the season has pretty much come to an end. :(
+By mid-November, the season is pretty much over. :(

 What will you see on harvest days?

-That depends on which method the farmer is using to pick the berries:
+That depends on which method the farmers are using to pick the berries:

 Next, the farmers drive water-reel machines (a/k/a "egg beaters") through the flooded bog.